denisputnov/own-knowledge-base/_git.md

 ### Git Knowledge Base
->Here you can see usefull commands for Windows console, that I use in my work.
+>Here you can see useful commands for Windows console, that I use in my work.

 ### git status
-Show info about files in your repositiry.
+Show info about files in your repository.
 ```
 git status
 ```